jlowe000/oci-ajd-mongo-tf/README.md

 *Pre-Requisites:*

 1. An Oracle Cloud tenancy with sufficient privileges and resources to use Oracle Resource Manager and provision an Autonomous JSON Database.
-2. Mongo Shell "mongosh" downloaded and installed.
+2. Mongo Shell "mongosh" downloaded and installed. (for testing purposes only)

 *Steps:*